-39 The designation of net revenue less than zero is somewhat arbitrary, as EDC data is not meant to replicate a vessel's exact profitability from a tax or business perspective.
-However, it is an indicator of the general percentage of vessels not likely to operate profitably in a particular year.
+29 The designation of net revenue less than zero is somewhat arbitrary, as EDC data is not meant to replicate a vessel's exact profitability from a tax or business perspective.
+However, it is an indicator of the general percentage of vessels not likely to operate profitably.